Statistical Inference for Covariate-Adaptive Randomization Procedures: Properties of Several CAR procedures

 \subsection{Pairwise Sequential Randomization}

-Although RR can significantly reduce the covariate balance, it is incapable to scale up for the case of large number of covariates or large number of units, which is almost ubiquitous in the era of big data.
-Pairwise sequential randomization (PSR) recently proposed by \citet{Qin2016} solves such a problem by sequentially and adaptively assigning units to different treatment groups and is proven to have superior performance in terms of covariate balance and variance of the estimated treatment effect.
-PSR involves the following steps: \begin{enumerate} \item[(1)] Collect covariate data. \item[(2)] Choose the covariate imbalance measure for $n$ units, denoted as $M(n)$. \item[(3)] Randomly arrange all $n$ units in a sequence $\bm{x}_1$, ... , $\bm{x}_n$. \item[(4)] Separately assign the first two units to treatment 1 and treatment 2. \item[(5)] Suppose that $2 i$ units have been assigned to treatment groups ($i \geq 1$), for the $(2i+1)$-th and $(2i+2)$-th units: \begin{enumerate} \item[(5a)] If the $(2i+1)$-th unit is assigned to treatment 1 and the $(2i+2)$-th unit is assigned to treatment 2 (i.e., $T_{2i+1}=1$ and $T_{2i+2}=0$), then we can calculate the ``potential'' imbalance measure, $M_i^{(1)}$, between the updated treatment groups with $2i+2$ units. \item [(5b)] Similarly, if the $(2i+1)$-th unit is assigned to treatment 2 and the $(2i+2)$-th unit is assigned to treatment 1 (i.e., $T_{2i+1}=0$ and $T_{2i+2}=1$), then we can calculate the ``potential'' imbalance measure, $M_i^{(2)}$, between the updated treatment groups with $2i+2$ units. \end{enumerate} \item[(6)] Assign the $(2i+1)$-th and $(2i+2)$-th units to treatment groups according to the following probabilities:
+Although RR can significantly reduce the covariate balance, it is unable to scale up for cases with a large number of covariates or units, which are almost ubiquitous in the era of big data.
+PSR, recently proposed by \citet{Qin2016}, solves this problem by sequentially and adaptively assigning units to various treatment groups and has shown superior performance in terms of covariate balance and variance of the estimated treatment effect.

-where $0.5<\rho<1$, and assign $T_{2i+2} = 1-T_{2i+1}$ to maintain the equal proportions. \item[(7)] Repeat Steps (5) through (7) until all units are assigned. \end{enumerate}

-Similar to RR, PSR again chooses the Mahalanobis distance as the covariate imbalance measure in Step (2) because of its affinely invariant property and other desirable properties explained in the previous section.
-Once the Mahalanobis distance is calculated, the value of $\rho$ is set to 0.75.
-For a further discussion of $\rho$, please see \citet{Hu2012}.
-In this algorithm, $n$ is assumed to be even.
-If $n$ is odd, then the last ($n$-th) unit is randomly assigned to either treatment 1 or 2 with a probability of $0.5$.
+Similar to RR, PSR chooses the Mahalanobis distance as the covariate imbalance measure because of its affinely invariant property and other desirable properties \citep{Morgan2012}.
+The biased coin assignment \citep{Efron1971,Shao2010} is used to minimize the imbalance based on the Mahalanobis distance.
+We refer the readers to \citet{Qin2016} for a detailed description of PSR with a comparison with RR.

-Note that the units are not necessarily observed sequentially; however, \cite{Qin2016} propose to allocate them sequentially (in pairs) to minimize the occurrence of covariate imbalance.
-The sequence in which the units are allocated is not unique.
-Rather, there are $n!$ different possible sequences, but their performances are similar, especially when $n$ is large.

-Comparing PSR with RR, we see that both methods use covariate information.
-PSR uses the covariate information to decide the unit allocation in each iteration, while RR uses the covariate information to decide if a randomly generated allocation is satisfactory or not.
-Note that neither PSR nor RR is restricted to Mahalanobis distance.
-Both methods can be easily adapted to different measures of imbalance.
-However, Mahalanobis distance does lead to desirable properties of the subsequent analysis.
-For example, PSR results in the minimum asymptotic variance of the estimated treatment effect.

 Under PSR, it is shown in \cite{Qin2016} that